EgorBurykin/entity_serializer/README.md

                 }
 ```
 # Transformers
-Serializer proposes transformers as way to define how the property or relation should be
+Serializer uses transformers as a way to define how a property or relation should be
 serialized.
-There is few transformers included:
+There are few transformers included:
-* datetime - used by default for date fields
+* datetime - used by default for datetime/date fields
-* lower
+* lower - transforms text
-* upper
+* upper - transforms text
-* id - used by default if all map used
+* id - used by default if special sample called "all" is used.
+It replaces entity with its ID
-* title
+* title - replaces entity with its title

 Also you can define your own transformer easily.
-Just implement interface and define tagged
+Just implement `TransformerInterface` and
+define tagged
-service with tag 'entity_serializer.transformer' or use CallbackTransformer and register it manually:
+service with tag 'entity_serializer.transformer' or use `CallbackTransformer` and register it manually:
 ```php
 $call = function($data) {
     return strtoupper($data);